 Above the wall is a stained glass window dedicated to the memory of these brave and dedicated fire fighters.
 At the base of the wall are display cases with brass plates with name, rank, company, and date of death hand stamped into the plate.
 The brass plates are made from the brass ring from the coupling of the hose used by the fire fighter at the time he was killed.
 The rings are flattened to allow the information to be stamped by hand.
 The tools and stamps used to create the plates are also included in the exhibit.

 The earliest line of duty deaths on the wall date back to May 9, 1791.
 Twelve unnamed volunteer firemen lost their lives battling a fire on Dock Street near Third Street.
 The fire destroyed nearly two dozen homes and businesses.
 Extensive research has been ongoing for the last seven years.
 This research has uncovered another nineteen volunteers who lost their lives while performing their duties.
 The most recently discovered volunteer fireman was 21 year old John A. Enger of the Hope Hose Company who was severely injured while engaged in battling a building fire at Shippen & Swanson Streets.
 On August 13, 1858, while attending a steam fire engine that was pumping water from the Delaware River, Enger fell from the wharf and drowned.
 His name along with eighteen others will soon be added to the wall.

-The latest member of the paid Philadelphia Fire Department to sacrifice his life was FF Eric Gore, Engine Company 37/C. Gore died from the effects of Covid-19 on June 2, 2020 after a long battle in Temple Hospital.
-His name will also soon be added to the memorial wall.
-FF Gore was 48 years old and began his service on December 9, 1996.
+The latest member of the paid Philadelphia Fire Department to sacrifice his life was Lt.
+Charles Grover who died on Sunday, June 6th.
+His name will soon be added to the memorial wall.